iterative/dvc.org/static/docs/user-guide/analytics.md

 ## Opting out

-DVC analytics helps the entire community and leaving it on is appreciated.
+DVC analytics help the entire community, so leaving it on is appreciated.
 However, if you want to opt out of DVC's analytics, you can disable it via `dvc config` command: